 Have you ever wondered where Morel mushrooms grow?
 Morels grow throughout North America, and there are some fantastic hunting spots right here in Southernmost Illinois.
 They can be found around dead Elms, Poplar trees, Old Ash and Apple trees, and various other places.
 They love rain and cool nights followed by warmer temperatures.
 Morels in the gourmet world are considered a delicacy.

 The Morel mushroom comes in several different varieties.
 The most common, seems to be the yellow Morel followed by the gray Morel.
 These mushrooms can appear as early as March and have been spotted through the month of May, but April is generally the best month.
 They can appear to grow overnight, so a good site can produce Morels over and over again during a season.
-Giant City State Park offers books for sale about mushroom huning and has a free program on April 11, 2020 from 1 to 2:30 that will focus on Mushroom hunting.
-Call 618-457-4836.
+Giant City State Park offers books for sale about mushroom hunting and has occasional programs that focus on Mushroom hunting.
+Call 618-457-4836 before going.

-Join Flyway Family Farms for the Makanda Mushroom festival April 18-19, 2020 for Mushroom educational classes and workshops.
+Join Flyway Family Farms for the Makanda Mushroom festival -follow on facebook or check the website for dates of Mushroom educational classes and workshops.
 Private guided mushroom hunts with a certified mycologist are offered at the Garden of the Gods Outpost and thru Timber Ridge Outpost and Cabins 815- 693 -1422

 Morels should never be eaten raw because of a natural toxin they produce.
 They have evil cousins called false Morels, which can be toxic and poisonous.
 On your first hunt, make sure to go with an experienced Morel hunter and carry a good Morel identification book.
 If you are uncertain whether it is a Morel or not, leave it be.